readthedocs/readthedocs.org/docs/roadmap.rst

 milestones, to ensure your pull request gets attention.
 You can also feel free to contribute on our Cleanup or Refactoring milestones.
-Though not a development priority, these issues are generally discrete, easier to jump into than feature development, and these milestones are not a place the core team can justify spending time in development currently.
+Though not a development priority, these issues are generally discrete, easier to jump into than feature development, and we especially appreciate outside contributions here as these milestones are not a place the core team can justify spending time in development currently.

 Current roadmap
 ---------------